Republican plan to replace Obamacare: what's new in it?

 The credits would range from $2,000 a year for someone under age 30, rising to $4,000 for someone 60 or older.
 Families would get a maximum $14,000 in credits.

-Democrats warn that those credits are on average less than the subsidies built into the premiums under Obamacare.
+Democrats warn that those credits are on average less than the subsidies built into Obamacare's premiums.

 - No more taxes -

-The Republican substitute "repeals taxes on prescription drugs, over-the-counter medications, health insurance premiums and medical devices," according to Brady and Walden.
+The Republican substitute would repeal taxes on prescription drugs, over-the-counter medications, health insurance premiums and medical devices.

 It also postpones the so-called "Cadillac tax" -- a 40 percent charge on high-cost employer-sponsored health coverage, until the year 2025.